-There are a host of image processing software packages capable of reading and processing FITS and TIFF files and many packages will read and process native SBIG image formats as well.
-In addition to commercial software, a number of web sites offer public domain and shareware programs.
+There are a host of image processing software packages capable of reading and processing TIFF files and new packages are being developed which will read and process SBIG image formats as well.
+In addition to commercial software, on-line services like CompuServe and GEnie have many public domain and shareware programs available through their Astronomy interest groups.